open-telemetry/opentelemetry-specification/specification/trace/api.md

 When getting the current span, the `Tracer` MUST return a placeholder `Span` with an invalid `SpanContext` if there is no currently active `Span`.

-When starting or creating a new `Span`, the `Tracer` MUST allow the caller to specify the new `Span`'s parent in the form of a `Span` or `SpanContext`.
+When starting a new `Span`, the `Tracer` MUST allow the caller to specify the new `Span`'s parent in the form of a `Span` or `SpanContext`.
 The `Tracer` SHOULD create each new `Span` as a child of its active `Span` unless an explicit parent is provided or the option to create a span without a parent is selected, or the current active `Span` is invalid.
 Last the `Tracer` would check if `Context` has an extracted `SpanContext`.
 See [Determining the Parent Span from a Context](#determining-the-parent-span-from-a-context).

 The `Tracer` SHOULD provide a way to update its active `Span` and MAY provide convenience functions to manage a `Span`'s lifetime and the scope in which a `Span` is active.
 When an active `Span` is made inactive, the previously-active `Span` SHOULD be made active.
-A `Span` maybe finished (i.e. have a non-null end time) but still active.
+A `Span` may be finished (i.e. have a non-null end time) but still active.
 A `Span` may be active on one thread after it has been made inactive on another.